PCPaint

-PCPaint was the first IBM PC-based mouse-driven GUI paint program.
-It was developed by John Bridges and Doug Wolfgram.
+PCPaint was one of the first IBM PC-based mouse-driven GUI paint programs, released in 1984.
+It followed after Microsoft Doodle, released in 1983 with the Microsoft Mouse version 1 drivers for DOS, and around the same time as Digital Research’s Draw program.
+It was developed and created by John Bridges and Doug Wolfgram.
 It was later developed into Pictor Paint.

-The hardware manufacturer Mouse Systems bundled PCPaint with millions of computer mice that they sold, making PCPaint also the best-selling DOS-based paint program of the late 1980s.
+The hardware manufacturer Mouse Systems bundled PCPaint with millions of computer mice that they sold, making PCPaint one of the best-selling DOS-based paint programs of the mid 1980s.